robbert-vdh/yabridge/README.md

 - Knobs in **Tokyo Dawn Records** plugins may not behave as expected when dragging long distances.
 Setting the 'Continuous Drag' option in the plugin's options to 'Linear' fixes the issue.
+- Similarly, the knobs in **Voxengo** plugins behave better when you enable the 'Radial knob mode' setting in the global settings.
 - If **Scaler 2**'s interface lags, blacks out, or otherwise renders poorly, then you can try enabling [software rendering](https://forum.scalerplugin.com/t/scaler-2-black-empty-window/3540/8)